vasi/ew-presentations/midcamp-2016-upgrades/README.md

 ## Major upgrade basics

-* Major upgrades can be harder than a site rebuild
+* Major upgrades can be as hard as a site rebuild
-  * APIs can change in ways that aren't backwards-compatible
+  * Change in ways that aren't backwards-compatible, especially D7 -> D8
   * Modules may not be updated yet, or at all
-* We are talking about D6 to D7
-  * Not clear whether it's possible to upgrade D7 to D8
-  * D8 might require use of migrate module instead of update hooks

 --end--

-## Major upgrade basics
+## Major upgrades, the old way

-Before you can start the upgrade (still in D6):

-* Update core and ALL contrib modules to latest d6 version
+You might still want to do D6 to D7 upgrades:

-* Defeaturize
+* Avoid EOL
-* Cleanup and fix bugs
-* Disable all contrib and optional modules
+* Can perform the update in-place
-* If modules have bad upgrade path, may need to uninstall
+* Your custom modules might need only small fixes
-* Switch to core theme (garland)

 --end--

-## Major upgrade basics
+## Major upgrades, the old way

+In D6:

+* Update core and contrib to latest D6 version
+* Minimize the site: disable custom theme, modules, some contrib

-Perform the upgrade:
+Do the upgrade:

-* Update code of core and remaining modules to highest D7 version
+* Update core and contrib code to highest D7 version
 * Run `drush updb`
-* Use content_migrate for CCK->fields upgrade path
+* Use content_migrate to move from CCK to fields
-* Reenable and test contrib modules
+* Upgrade and re-enable modules
-  * Iterate on upgrading code and testing
-  * Often need to find alternatives (popups -> references_dialog)
+* Fix all the breakage!
+Lots of ways things can go wrong

+--end--

+## Major upgrades, D8

+No more in-place upgrades!

+* Build your brand new D8 site
-* Reenable and test custom modules
+  * Can't keep your custom modules or theme
-  * Start with coder upgrade
+* Migrate content from your existing D6 or D7 site

+--end--

+## Major upgrades, D8

+For a simple site, it's easy:

+* Create an empty D8 site
+* Install migrate_upgrade from contrib
+* Visit `/upgrade', tell it how to connect to your D6/D7 database
-* Restore project-specific theme
+* Go!

+All your settings and content will be pulled into D8!
+But still...

+* A lot of things aren't working quite yet, eg: multilingual content
-* Adjust site as necessary to rebuild missing functionality
+* Have to rebuild custom modules and themes
-  * Lots of misc testing, development, database tweaks
+* Contrib modules you used to use may not be ready, eg: panels

+--end--

+## Major upgrades, D8

+For a more complex site, you might just want to do a full site rebuild.

+* Build a nice new site from scratch, you'll like D8!
+* But still get some of the content from D6/D7
+  * Run `drush migrate-upgrade --configure` to configure upgrade migrations without running them
+  * Then edit/remove migrate config files as desired, so only the things you want are migrated
+  * Use `drush migrate-import` from migrate_tools to execute the migrations

 --end--